Miley Cyrus: Sexuality and gender

 Cyrus came out to her mother at age 14 and has said: "I never want to label myself!
 I am ready to love anyone that loves me for who I am!
 I am open."
 In June 2015, Time magazine reported that she identified as gender fluid.
 She said she "doesn't relate to being boy or girl, and I don't have to have my partner relate to boy or girl", adding that she is "literally open to every single thing that is consenting and doesn't involve an animal and everyone is of age".

-Cyrus is a supporter of the LGBT community.
+Cyrus is a supporter of the LGBTQ community.
 Her 2010 song "My Heart Beats for Love" was written for one of her gay friends, and she has since said London is her favorite place to perform due to its extensive gay scene.
 Cyrus has an equals sign tattooed on her ring finger in support of same-sex marriage.
 After her 2018 marriage to Liam Hemsworth, Cyrus went on record to say she still identified as queer.
 In 2014, she founded the Happy Hippie Foundation, which works to "fight injustice facing homeless youth, LGBTQ youth and other vulnerable populations".

 Veganism

 Cyrus became a vegan and stopped eating animal products in 2014.
 In 2020, she said on The Joe Rogan Experience that she had to switch to a pescatarian diet after suffering from omega-3 deficiency: "I've been a vegan for a very long time and I had to introduce fish and omegas into my life because my brain wasn't functioning properly."
 Cyrus said she cried when eating her first fish after her vegan diet, saying "I cried for the fish ... it really hurts me to eat fish."
-Her decision to quit being vegan sparked backlash from people in the vegan and vegetarian community, who accused Cyrus of "spreading misinformation about omega-3" and "abandoning her vegan diet".